Here are some ideas to help you sleep better without medicine.

 Tips to Help You Sleep Better Naturally

 - Magnesium.
 Magnesium has many benefits, some of which include calming anxiety, relieving constipation and muscle aches, and it can help your heart, just to name a few.
 So magnesium may be a good idea for you for other health reasons as well.
 But it can also promote sleep, so why not take it before bed?
 It really did help me sleep better.
-The only issue I ran into was that it would upset my stomach sometimes in the morning, which has happened to others as well.
-But if your stomach can handle it, I do recommend a good quality magnesium pill before bed to help you sleep.
+The only issue I ran into was that it would upset my stomach sometimes in the morning when I took it in pill form, which has happened to others as well.
+But if your stomach can handle it or if you use the lotion, I do recommend good quality magnesium before bed to help you sleep.

 - Valerian Root.
 Valerian root can be found on this link or at any health food store.
 It has helped me get a good night’s sleep through the years.
 Besides supporting a good night’s sleep, valerian can also benefit you by calming anxiety, lowering blood pressure, easing menstrual cramps, and improving stress.
 If you would like to read more about it, you can check out the article by Dr. Axe.